beaverbuilder/documentation/docs/assistant/cloud/libraries/create-library.md

 sidebar_label: Create a library
 ---

+You can create a library [through the Assistant plugin](../../plugin/apps/libraries.md/#create-a-library) or directly in the Assistant Pro Cloud UI.
+Libraries are shared the same regardless of how they are created.

-To create a new library from the Assistant Pro Cloud:
+To create a new library directly in Assistant Pro Cloud:

 1. Click the **Libraries** menu.
 2. In the sidebar, enter a library name.